Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Asymptotic level and consistency

 \end{thm}

-The most noticeable difference between the detection conditions (\ref{Sparse3} ) and (\ref{BPcons}) is that the lag index $p_{n}$ in (\ref{BPcons}) is used in associated critical region (\ref{BPcrit}) whereas the lag index $P_{n}$ in (\ref{Sparse3}) is unknown and can take any value in $\left[ 1,\overline {p}_{n}/2\right] $.
-This illustrates the adaptive feature of the new test.
-A second difference is that (\ref{Sparse3}) involves the penalty sequence.
-In fact (\ref{Sparse3}) deteriorates with the penalty sequence since increasing $\gamma_{n}$ request to increase $\rho_{n}$ or $N_{n}$ to ensure that the condition still holds.
-This illustrates the potential negative impact on the power of the test of the penalty sequence.
+Condition (\ref{Sparse3}) is similar to the detection condition (\ref{BPcons}) required for consistency of the Box-Pierce test (\ref{BPcrit}).
+However a key difference between the two conditions is that while in (\ref{BPcons}) the lag order $p_{n}$ is assumed known and is used in the construction of the test statistic, in (\ref{Sparse3}) the lag order $P_{n}$ in (\ref{Sparse3}) is unknown.
+This illustrates the adaptive capability of the new test.
+A second important difference between (\ref{BPcons}) and (\ref{Sparse3}) is that the latter involves penalty sequence $\gamma_{n}$.
+For given $P_{n}$ and $N_{n}$ detection condition (\ref{Sparse3}) admits rate $\rho_{n}^{\ast}$ satisfying